 Freedom Of The Seas cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9304033, owned by Royal Caribbean.
-Among the unfortunate events at sea are fire, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are fire, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track MS Freedom Of The Seas position at sea.using the AIS live ships tracker of VesselFinder.
 The 138,200-ton 3120-passenger Royal Caribbean cruise ship Freedom was built in 2000 by the Kvaerner-Masa shipbuilding company in Finland.

 At the Freedom Of The Seas CruiseMinus page you will find a complete list of this Royal Caribbean ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.

 Here we also post updates on Royal Caribbean Freedom Of The Seas cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own Freedom Of The Seas ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site RoyalCaribbean.com.

 Bus crash accident